citp/privacy-policy-historical/w/wi/win/wintips.org.md

 **Data protection provisions about the application and use of Twitter
 **On this website, the controller has integrated components of Twitter.

-Twitter is a multilingual, publicly-accessible micro blogging service on which users may publish and spread so-called ‘tweets,’ e.g. short messages, which are limited to 280 characters.
+Twitter is a multilingual, publicly-accessible micro blogging service on which users may publish and spread so-called 'tweets,' e.g. short messages, which are limited to 280 characters.
 These short messages are available for everyone, including those who are not logged on to Twitter.
 The tweets are also displayed to so-called followers of the respective user.
-Followers are other Twitter users who follow a user’s tweets.
+Followers are other Twitter users who follow a user's tweets.
 Furthermore, Twitter allows you to address a wide audience via hashtags, links or retweets.

 The operating company of Twitter is Twitter, Inc., 1355 Market Street, Suite 900, San Francisco, CA 94103, UNITED STATES.